noglass/Minecraft-Functions-Syntax-Highlighter/README.md

 # Minecraft-Functions-Syntax-Highlighter
 GTKSourceView Language File For .mcfunction File Syntax Highlighting

+	Usage:

+		Simply place the `mcfunc.lang` file directly into your `/usr/share/gtksourceview-3.0/language-specs/` directory.

+		When you open a file with the `.mcfunction` extension it will automatically conform to the syntax highlighting defined in the language file.

+		You can also create a new file and select "Minecraft Functions" from the language drop down box.

 	Known problems:

 		Curly braces embedded within curly braces are not